rmzetti/hover-exec/test/script_tests_1.md

 ## Hover-exec script tests 1

-The following tests will use an implementation of a simple 'benchmark' to demonstrate the use of a variety of script languages within a single markdown file Don't panic *python* users, it's a very simple benchmark - vary similar to that from [javascript is fast](https://jyelewis.com/blog/2021-09-28-javascript-is-fast/) , adjusted to avoid potential floating point overflow.
+The following tests will use an implementation of a simple 'benchmark' to demonstrate the use of a variety of script languages within a single markdown file Don't panic *python* users, it's a very simple benchmark - very similar to that from [javascript is fast](https://jyelewis.com/blog/2021-09-28-javascript-is-fast/) , adjusted to avoid potential floating point overflow.

 - [Hover-exec script tests 1](#hover-exec-script-tests-1)
   - [Javascript tests: 'vm', 'eval' and 'node'](#javascript-tests-vm-eval-and-node)